Learning how to describe yourself online properly can be the difference between attracting the right attention and the wrong attention.

 Men like it when you laugh at their jokes, so let them know you also have a good sense of humor.
 You can not only laugh at their jokes *genuinely*, but also throw some good punchlines into the mix.

 No one wants to be with someone who has a stick up their ass—not even guys.
 You have to be able to just go out there and go with the flow.

 If you’re a Debbie Downer, then prepare to repel people.
 If you want to attract guys to your profile, you have to put “optimistic” there, so they know you are positive, cheerful, and likable.
 [Try: Annoyingly common misconceptions about online dating]

 You have to put it out there: you are working on it and working for it.
 This ups your respect and va-va-voom factor, especially if they can see the fruits of your labor in your photos.

 Same as guys, you have to show that you are more than looks and success—you have heart, too.
 Whether it’s in terms of how you are in bed or in a relationship, saying you’re passionate will definitely make men want to get closer to you.

 Words you should always avoid when describing yourself online

 Meanwhile, here are words to avoid for both men and women.

-#10 Dependable.
-Just like “loyal,” this term is too uppity and doesn’t belong in the vocabulary of those who are looking for dates—although you have to be dependable when you set your first date.
+Just like “loyal”, this term is too uppity and doesn’t belong in the vocabulary of those who are looking for dates—although you have to be dependable when you set your first date.

-People have a way of knowing stuff about you—and if your social media persona is not genuine, they will find out, anyway, when they meet you in real life, so be careful with the words you use to describe yourself.
+People have a way of knowing stuff about you—and if your social media persona is not genuine, they will find out when they meet you in real life.
+So, be careful when learning how to describe yourself online.